AAbdihakim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./7-everybody - adds execution permission to the owner, the group owner and the other users, to the file ./8-james_Bond - gives all persions to other except owner and group ./9-John_Doe - Give owner all permission.
+./10-look_miiro_permissions -  script that sets the mode of the file hello the same as olleh’s mode